Hedy Lamarr: Death

-Lamarr died in Casselberry, Florida, on January 19, 2000, of heart disease, aged 85.
-Her son Anthony Loder spread her ashes in Austria's Vienna Woods in accordance with her last wishes.
+On January 19, 2000, Lamarr was found dead at her home in Casselberry at the age of 85; the cause of death was heart disease.
+Her son Anthony Loder spread part of her ashes in Austria's Vienna Woods in accordance with her last wishes.

-In 2014 a memorial to Lamarr was unveiled in Vienna's Central Cemetery.
+In 2014, a memorial to Lamarr was unveiled in Vienna's Central Cemetery.
+The remainder of her ashes were buried there.